dg-demers/busyppp/README.md

 #####  System Requirements  #####
-Busyppp requires bash, of course, as well as several external processes: wget, beep, ifstat, and nethogs.
-So their so-named packages should be installed and they must be available to be run by the user.
+Busyppp requires bash, of course, as well as several external processes: wget, beep, pppd, ifstat, and nethogs.
+So their so- or similar-named packages should be installed and they must be available to be run by the user.

 So far busyppp has only been tested with the following software:
   Debian Stretch (Linux kernel release 4.13.0-1-686-pae)